Don Henley: Lawsuits with Geffen Records

 Henley spent many years in legal entanglements with Geffen Records.
-In January 1993, following prolonged tensions between Henley and the label, the dispute went public and the record company filed a $30 million breach-of-contract suit in California Superior Court after receiving a notice from Henley saying that he was terminating his contract even though he reportedly owed the company two more studio albums and a greatest-hits collection.
-Henley wanted to sign a publishing deal with EMI that would have been worth a few million dollars.
+In January 1993, following prolonged tensions between Henley and the label, the dispute went public and the record company filed a $30 million breach of contract suit in California Superior Court after receiving a notice from Henley saying that he was terminating his contract even though he reportedly owed the company two more studio albums and a greatest-hits collection.
+Henley wanted to sign a publishing deal with EMI Records that would have been worth a few million dollars.
 Geffen Records stopped this from happening, which in turn upset Henley.

 Geffen Records claimed that Henley was in breach of contract and Henley attempted to get out of his contract in 1993 based on a 50-year-old California statute.
 Under the statute, enacted to free actors from long-term studio deals, entertainers cannot be forced to work for any company for more than seven years.
 Geffen Records did not want Henley signing with any other label, and had an agreement with Sony and EMI that they would not sign Henley.
 He counter-sued Geffen Records, claiming that he was "blackballed" by David Geffen, who had made agreements with other record labels to not sign him.

-Henley eventually became an outspoken advocate for musicians' rights, taking a stand against music labels who he believes refuse to pay bands their due royalties.
-Henley came to terms with Geffen Records when the Eagles' reunion took off and the company eventually took a large chunk of the profit from the reunion album.
+Henley eventually became an outspoken advocate for musicians' rights, taking a stand against record labels who he believes refuse to pay bands their due royalties.
+Henley came to terms with Geffen Records when the Eagles' reunion took off and the company eventually took a large chunk of the profit from their live reunion album, Hell Freezes Over (1994).
 Glenn Frey was also in legal entanglements with his label, MCA Records (whose parent company had also acquired Geffen).
 Before the Eagles reunion tour could begin, the band had to file a suit against Elektra Records, which had planned to release a new Eagles Greatest Hits album.
 The band won that battle.